 AT Master's Admissions

 To apply to the Athletic Training Master of Science program, prospective students must apply electronically through the Athletic Training Centralized Application System (ATCAS).
 Applications are due February 1st.
 Students are informed of their admissions decision on a rolling basis.
-Note: If your application is complete by December 1st, your admissions decisions will be posted by December 31st.
+Note: Students who apply by December 1st will receive priority application review.

 ATHLETIC TRAINING APPLICATION REQUIREMENTS